AlShakib/sirius/root/usr/share/gnome-shell/extensions/arcmenu@arcmenu.com/README.md

 Bugs should be reported [here](https://gitlab.com/arcmenu/ArcMenu/issues) on the GitLab issues page.

-Please note that without any information about your system, the ArcMenu team can only speculate what the problem is.
-So, please provide us information about your GNU/Linux distribution and the GNOME Shell version.
-Otherwise, we are not able to try and solve your problem.
+When reporting a bug, please provide as much information as you can about the issue and make sure to include your Linux distribution, GNOME Shell version, and ArcMenu version.

 -----